cepro/simt-emlite/README.md

 ## Install

-Because we are currently publishing to test pyp we need to run this in 2 steps to get the main package from test pypi but all other packages from the main
+Because we are currently publishing to test pypi we need to run this in 2 steps to get the main package from test pypi but all other packages from the main
 pypi: